jjabakker/GlycoPaint-Pipeline/doc/Paint_Pipeline_Documentation.md

 The Viewer dialogue appears, showing on the left the image with tracks and squares, and on the right the corresponding bright field image.
 Through scroll buttons at the bottom (or the combo box immediately under the 'Squares' window), different recordings can be selected.

+Squares are only shown when they meet certain selection criteria (density ratio exceeding a minimum, variability less than a maximum, the maximum track  duration between a minimum and maximum and when a valid Tau exists for the square).
+By pressing the 'v' key also squares are shown that meet the selection criteria, but for which no valid Tau exists.

 Metadata of the recording in view is displayed below the Squares image.
-To better view the underlying cells and tracks, keyboard options allow toggling between showing squares or not (key 'ts') or showing numbers or not (key 'n').
+To better view the underlying cells and tracks, keyboard options allow toggling between showing squares or not (key 's') or showing numbers or not (key 'n').

 ![](./Images/recording_viewer.png)